KokoseiJ/DiscordBot/README.md

 3. Easily configurable
  - Color of embed, default prefix to use when there's no custom prefix set for the server and more are changeable in `config.ini`!
 Change some values in there, and you are done.

+## I want to use some of the modules in my bot
+Yes, you can do it! in fact, All you have to do is getting a module file/`bot_func.py` and import it to your bot. then you can call `module.main(message, STATICS)` - returned value will be async generator. the type of every returned values can be either string, discord.Embed, discord.File, or None if message has to be deleted. value of STATICS might/might not be used.
+I am planning to write a documentation about this, but it's not here yet - so please read the code and check if it uses any.

 ## Contribution
 Source code of Kyoko is open-sourced, and I appreciate any form of contribution.
 As the bot is loading a command as a module from each files, All you have to do is write a code in separate file(without messing with mian `bot.py`) and gently send a PR to me.
 I will review it and merge the PR ASAP.